SSWConsulting/SSW.Rules.Content/rules/manage-report-exploratory-testing/rule.md

 These metrics are rough percentages, they are not meant to be accurate to the minute but more designed to reveal whether testing is being blocked by setup problems or overly buggy software not worthy of testing yet.

 Apart from the task breakdown metrics, there are three other major parts of the session sheet: bugs, issues, and notes.
 Bugs are concerns about the quality of the product, along with their identifiers in the bug tracking system.
 Issues are questions or problems that relate to the test process or the project at large, ready for discussion during debriefing.

 Notes are a free-form record of anything else.
 Notes may consist of test case ideas, function lists, risk lists, or anything else related to the testing that occurs the session.
 It is the notes that provide "just enough" detail about the testing in the session.
-Mind maps are sometimes used instead of wordy notes as a visual representation of the test effort and the thought processes of the tester - such mind maps can be very easy to review at debriefing and the less wordy representation can be helpful for testers where English is not their native language but debriefing is with an English speaker.
+Mind maps are sometimes used instead of wordy notes as a visual representation of the test effort and the thought processes of the tester.

-+ mind maps

 ### Debriefing